HomeOfTheWizard/jasper2/_posts/2023-08-30-secrets_in_java.md

 <h1> Secrets ?</h1>
 Now lets get back to the focus element of this post.
 The credentials in our configuration, aka. secrets.
 There are different methods to give secret values as parameters to an application.

+<h3> Basic and old way </h3>
-The most basic and old way, is to have the credentials stored in a configuration file, located only on a server we consider secure, and we limit all access to it.
+Is to have the credentials stored in a configuration file, located only on a server we consider secure, and we limit all access to it.
 Like the production server.
-For applications that run on bare metal or VMs, this is most often the chosen method.
+For applications that run directly on bare metal or VMs without orchestration, this is most often the chosen method.

-Just to give a glimpse of some best practices used today without diving into too much details since it is not the subject of this blog post, if you are using deployment tools like ansible, you can profit from features like [Ansible Vault](https://docs.ansible.com/ansible/latest/vault_guide).
+Just to give a glimpse of best practices used on non containerized environments, without diving into too much details since they are less and less used in modern systems, if you are using deployment tools like ansible, you can profit from features like [Ansible Vault](https://docs.ansible.com/ansible/latest/vault_guide).

 <p><img src="../assets/images/hashicorp_ansible_jenkins_vm.png"/></p>

-It allows you to encrypt them with a key so your secret file that is encrypted may even be pushed on version control.
+Ansible vault allows you to encrypt them with a key so your secret file that is encrypted may even be pushed on version control.
 It will then decrypt them on the fly during deployment.
 So only the decryption key is needed to be managed during the deployment and execution of the application.
 The encryption key is the real secret here and can be stored in your CI tool that will launch the deployments, or you can use a secret manager like [Hashicorp Vault](https://www.vaultproject.io/) to keep your secrets.

+Application execution environments are considered as not secure since it is a place we do regular changes.
+Lots of ins and outs, difficult to track and secure.
+This is why key management applications, like HashiCorp Vault has come into being.
+Their only purpose is to store your secrets.
+They also allow you to keep your secrets in a central place without copy pasting it everywhere.
-Most CI tools, like jenkins have [plugins](https://plugins.jenkins.io/hashicorp-vault-plugin/), allowing to communicate with HashiCorp Vault to fetch your secrets during your pipeline execution instead of storing them on the CI server.
+For example most CI tools, like jenkins have [plugins](https://plugins.jenkins.io/hashicorp-vault-plugin/), allowing to communicate with HashiCorp Vault to fetch your secrets during your pipeline execution instead of storing them on the CI server.

 <div class="alert">
     <div markdown="span" style="margin-left: 0.7em;">